scribe-org/Organization/WIKIDATAGUIDE.md

 At one point within the Scribe-iOS repository, [Scribe-Data](https://github.com/scribe-org/Scribe-Data) is now a standalone data process that interfaces with [Wikidata's lexicographical data](https://www.wikidata.org/wiki/Wikidata:Lexicographical_data).
 [Scribe-Data](https://github.com/scribe-org/Scribe-Data) has the following functionality:

-- Defines SPARQL queries with which data can be extracted from [Scribe-Data](https://github.com/scribe-org/Scribe-Data)
+- Defines SPARQL queries with which data can be extracted from [Wikidata](https://www.wikidata.org/)
+- Passes these queries to Wikidata via the Python library [SPARQLwrapper](https://github.com/RDFLib/sparqlwrapper)
 - Formats extracted data and prepares them for use within Scribe applications
 - Creates SQLite databases that form the basis of language packs that are loaded into Scribe app interfaces